 Salt Marshes

-Salt marshes are coastal wetlands that are regularly flooded with salty seawater that is brought in by the tides.
+Salt marshes are coastal wetlands that are regularly flooded with salty seawater brought in by the tides.
 Salt-tolerant plants, such as grasses, sedges, and reeds, sprout up from the soggy ground, painting the landscape with shades of gray, brown, and green.
-Their deep, mucky soils are made up of mud and peat, the latter of which is a spongy material consisting of decomposing plant matter.
+Their deep, mucky soils are composed of mud and peat, the latter of which is a spongy material made of decomposing plants.

 Carbon Storage and Climate Mitigation

-As their name implies, blue carbon ecosystems capture carbon dioxide and store it in their leaves, branches, roots, and soils.
-By removing carbon from the atmosphere, blue carbon ecosystems play an important role in mitigating the global climate crisis.
+As their name implies, blue carbon ecosystems capture carbon dioxide.
+They convert it into organic biomass via photosynthesis, storing it in their leaves, branches, roots, and soils.
+By removing carbon from the atmosphere, mangroves, seagrasses, and salt marshes play an important role in mitigating the global climate crisis.

-This is because terrestrial forests store most of their carbon in their biomass (branches, roots, and leaves), while blue carbon ecosystems store most of their carbon in their soils.
-In fact seagrass meadows and salt marshes often store more than 95% of their carbon in their soils.
+While forests store most of their carbon in living biomass, blue carbon ecosystems keep the majority in their soils.
+For example, seagrass meadows and salt marshes often store more than 95% of their carbon underground.
+Green carbon systems are also more vulnerable to disturbances, such as fire, drought, and agriculture, which can rapidly release their stored carbon.

 Co-Benefits and Ecosystem Services Beyond Carbon